ga-dc/wdi5/w07/d01_warmup/readme.md

 - things you liked
 - things you would do differently
+- one thing you wish you could have done in the last 6 weeks
 - one thing you would like to accomplish in the next 6 weeks

 ## A Familiar Morning Excersize